 - a.
 Minor Internship after passing 18 EC of compulsory courses; - b.
-Major Internship after passing the minor Internship; - 2.
-When the master program would like to give a student the opportunity to start earlier with a minor internship or major internship thesis due to certain circumstances, the Examination Board Science Masters is allowed to make an exception for 8.1 a and b.
+Major Internship after passing minor Internship; - 2.
+When the master program would like to give a student the opportunity to start earlier with a minor internship, major internship due to certain circumstances, the Examination Board Science Masters is allowed to make an exception for 8.1 a and b.

-Article 8.2 Validity period of results
+Article 8.2 Validity period for results

 - 1. The validity period of the interim examinations and exemptions from interim examinations below, is limited as follows: - a.
 The period of validity of interim examinations is 3 years, as of the subsequent academic year in which the interim examination has been taken. - b.
 The period of validity for exemptions is 3 years, as of the year the interim examination is granted. - c.
 The Examination Board can extend the validity of an examination or exemption when the student files a motivated request.
-When the standardized knowledge of the examination is clearly outdated, or if the qualifying skills are clearly outdated, the Examination Board can impose an additional examination, impose an alternative examination or refuse the validity period.
+When the standardized knowledge of the examination is clearly outdated, or if the qualifying skills are clearly outdated, the Examination Board can impose an additional examination, impose an alternative examination or refuse the validity period. - d.
+The validity period of a partial examination is limited to the academic year in which it was sat.